-Information will only be disclosed as provided in Section 146D of the Liquor Control Reform Act 1998 for the effective and efficient enforcement of the ban.
+Information will only be disclosed by the VGCCC in accordance with section 146D of the Liquor Control Reform Act 1998 where necessary for the purposes of the effective and efficient enforcement of the ban.
+When determining whether to disclose information, the VGCCC may require a party to an accord to undertake not keep the information private.

-This information disclosed is subject to the following: